Agent Architecture Review Sample (Azure Samples)

 Option B - Hosted Agent (Microsoft Foundry)

-- deploy via VS Code Foundry extension
+- deploy it through the VS Code Foundry extension or another supported path,

 Detailed guide: